tra38/The-Atheists-Who-Believe-In-God/atheists.md

  Lyman Reilly denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Alice created humans.
 Lyman Reilly became visibly upset when explaining how religious people are wrong for assuming the existence of Hell.
 Why must a person be punished forever just because he is bad?
 The only thing that exist after this life is Heaven.
 Bad people are simply deleted from the universe after death.
 Lyman Reilly concluded his speech by asking theists to convert to the one truth path and embrace secularism.

-The theists started to seriously consider Lyman Reilly's message.
+The theists pretended to listen to Lyman Reilly's message.

 ###Wed Jun 06 2007